moby/moby/docs/sources/installation/fedora.md

 To update the `docker` package:

     $ sudo yum -y update docker

+Please continue with the [Starting the Docker daemon](#starting-the-docker-daemon).

+## Fedora 20 installation

+For `Fedora 20`, there is a package name conflict with a system tray application and its executable, so the Docker RPM package was called `docker-io`.

+To proceed with `docker-io` installation on Fedora 20, please remove the `docker` package first.

+    $ sudo yum -y remove docker
+    $ sudo yum -y install docker-io

+To update the `docker` package:

+    $ sudo yum -y update docker-io

+Please continue with the [Starting the Docker daemon](#starting-the-docker-daemon).

+## Starting the Docker daemon

 Now that it's installed, let's start the Docker daemon.